FIWARE/tutorials.Step-by-Step/docs/iot-agent.md

 # Architecture

 This application builds on the components created in [previous tutorials](subscriptions.md).
 It will make use of two FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) and the [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/).
-Usage of the Orion Context Broker is sufficient for an application to qualify as *“Powered by FIWARE”*.
+Usage of the Orion Context Broker (with proper context data flowing through it) is sufficient for an application to qualify as *“Powered by FIWARE”*.
 Both the Orion Context Broker and the IoT Agent rely on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold.
 We will also be using the dummy IoT devices created in the [previous tutorial](iot-sensors.md)